 This European shoe sizing system is used in Austria, Belgium, Denmark, France, Germany, Italy, Luxemburg, the Netherlands, Norway, Portugal, Spain, Sweden, Switzerland, and most of the other continental European countries.

 Also, Middle Eastern countries like Iran, Brazil, in South America and Hong Kong use the same method but subtract two cm. from the results.
 Essentially, they measure foot size instead of the part of the shoe called the last (which is longer than your foot).

 In the US and Canada, different systems are used at the same time.
-The sizes are usually similiar but not the same, especially for really big athetic shoes.
+The sizes are usually similar but not the same, especially for really big athletic shoes.
 Men's shoes are one size shorter than the British sizes, so a US men's 13 is the same size as a UK men's 12.
-This is because the shoe measuring system is similiar to UK sizes, but in North America, shoes start at size one instead of zero.
+This is because the shoe measuring system is similar to UK sizes, but in North America, shoes start at size one instead of zero.

 How Do You Find Shoes That Fit?